writerthethinker1/emberEtches/_posts/2021*/2021-01-05-Why-Jobless.md

 layout: post
 title: 'Simple Explanation: Lack of Jobs'
 category: covid-19
 preview: "Why are we losing jobs?
 Why are some people turning to gov't assistance for sufficient funds?
 Why are people not able to go back to work?
 Is it simply corona?
-We give simple and basic explanations as to why we are 'losing' jobs and people are feeling lack of life satisfaction despite certain accommodations for life.
 Is it the job nature?
-Unemployment is always there virus or not, why is it more prevalent now?
 Greed?
 Corruption?
 Policy Making?
 Read on to find out."
 reference: references/Why-Jobless.md
 picture: jobs.jpeg
 caption: "Lack of employment in the pandemic?
 Every wonder why?
 Read on!"